 The NAS Education Programme has been delivering courses internationally for over 25 years.
 The programme provides not just an introduction to the subject but also offers people a chance to gain skills and experience, allowing them to take part in projects and fieldwork around the world.

-The programme is open to everybody, requiring no prior learning or qualifications and the programme is designed to allow you to become as involved as you wish - with courses covering a wide range of topics and subject areas within maritime archaeology, there is something for everybody.
+The programme is open to everybody, requiring no prior learning or qualifications and the programme is designed to allow you to become as involved as you wish.
+The programme includes: eLearning, practical Skills Days, Maritime Archaeology courses, behind-the-scenes events, research opportunities, fieldwork and conferences.
+It also covers a wide range of topics and subject areas within maritime archaeology - there is something for everybody!

 Who can get involved?

 The eLearning Programme is open to anyone who is interested; no prior learning or qualifications are required and there is no age restriction on the course.Want to sign up?

 Visit our eLearning Registration page to find out how to get started today or simply click ‘Log in’ at the top right hand corner.

 Never done archaeology before?
 Our Recorder and Surveyor Skills Days are a great place to start and take place on land or underwater.
 Get in the field with our Recorder Day and learn how to record a site through sketching, photography and video, then on the Surveyor Day learn how to complete a 2D survey of a site and how to use a planning frame to produce a scale drawing.